We've made this process incredibly easy.

 Second - You'll go through our step by step process online to answer a series of questions that will populate your final Estate Planning documents.

-Third - You'll download your completed document, print it out and take it to a Notary to make it official.
+Third - You'll download your completed document, print it out and take it to a Notary with two Witnesses to make it official.

 Fourth - Store your documents somewhere safe, and make sure your Representatives and Agents know where to find them.